idr4n/OpenRecent/README.md

 At the moment, it only tries to read from `Session.sublime_session` to capture the folders and files history.
 I'm planning to add the functionality that the plugin keeps track of the history itself, instead of depending on Sublime's session data.

-Additionally, it provides two commands to 'move' the current tab to a new window or to an existing window, which I find quite handy.
-It actually closes the current tab and opens the file in the specific window, which has some implications as you lose any view-specific settings.
-So handle it with care.
+Additionally, it provides two commands to open the current file in a new window or an existing window.
+It closes the current tab and opens the file in the specific window, and all view-specific settings, such as bookmarks, are copied into the new opened tab (settings are copied only in build +4078).
+However, if there are unsaved changes, you will be prompted to save them first.

 ### Commands and keyboard shortcuts